abhinaykorukonda/psa-scraping/README.md

 **DynamoDB** can support the NoSQL data structure and can help to scale the data model horizontally in case of any changes to the data model. **DynamoDB streams** will also help us identify the changes in the records if certain services need to listen to it.

+**SQS** allows us to control the batch going to each of the lambdas.
+Also, if any of the scraper lambdas fails, it will simply be put back in the queue and handle the same item with exponential tryout.
+It also has a built in dead letter queue to understand the failed items even after exponential tryout to be aware of the failed items